If you want to get started playing slide guitar, the first step is to find the right guitar slide.

 For as well as coming in a variety of sizes and lengths, guitar slides also come in a variety of thicknesses.

 This is important, because the thickness of a slide has an impact on its weight.
-And this in turn effects both tone and playability.
+In turn this effects both tone and playability.

 As noted earlier, glass guitar slides have a warm and more mellow tone.
 They are typically lighter in weight, and therefore easier to control and play at speed.